imesh/apigee-hybrid-installer/README.md

-# Apigee hybrid 1.3 installation on GKE
+# Apigee hybrid Installer for GKE

+This repository was forked from [devrel](https://github.com/apigee/devrel/tree/main/tools/hybrid-quickstart) with the intention of creating a single repostiory for installing Apigee hybrid and adding new features.

-The aim of this project is to facilitate a fully automated quickstart setup of Apigee hybrid on GKE.
+This installer provides a fully automated quickstart setup of Apigee hybrid on GKE.
 The configuration options are limited and simplified on purpose.
 The resulting Apigee hybrid environment is intended to serve as an initial end to end setup without production grade hardening and reliability.

-For tooling related to production setup and operation of Apigee hybrid, please visit the [AHR project on Github](https://github.com/yuriylesyuk/ahr).

 ## Prerequisites

+Install following prerequisites if not installed already:

 ```bash
 #installed kubectl